ms-codess/ms-codess/README.md

-# 💻 Transitioning from Full-Stack Development to Artifical Intelligence
+# 💻 Transitioning from Full-Stack Development to Artificial Intelligence
 ---

 ##  About Me